 Many people are surprised when their dentist prescribes antibiotics.
-It is something most people expect from their GP, not during a dental visit.
+It is something most people expect from their GP (general practitioner), not during a dental visit.
 But dentists are fully qualified to prescribe antibiotics when a mouth infection needs extra help to heal.

 If you have ever had a swollen gum, severe toothache, or infection after dental work, you might have wondered why your dentist gave you antibiotics and whether they were really necessary.
 This article explains when antibiotics are used in dentistry, when they are not, and why responsible use matters.